LoLab-MSM/Gleipnir/README.md

 The following software is not required for the basic operation of Gleipnir, but provides extra capabilities and features when installed.

 #### PySB
-[PySB](http://pysb.org/) is needed to run pysb models and it is needed if you want to use the gleipnir.pysb_utilities module:
+[PySB](http://pysb.org/) is needed to run PySB models and it is needed if you want to use the gleipnir.pysb_utilities module:
 ```
 conda install -c alubbock pysb
 ```